Deeja-ish/HNG-First-Task/README.md

-# Profile Card Component - Frontend Wizards Stage 0
+# Profile Card & Multi-Page Site - Frontend Wizards Stage 1

-This project is a responsive, accessible, and testable profile card built as part of the Stage 0 task for the Frontend Wizards internship.
-It is created using plain HTML, CSS, and vanilla JavaScript, with a strong focus on semantic markup and modern frontend practices.
+This project, initially a single profile card for Stage 0, has been expanded into a multi-page application for Stage 1 of the Frontend Wizards internship.
+It now includes a reflective "About Me" page and a "Contact Us" page with client-side validation.
+It is built using plain HTML, CSS, and vanilla JavaScript, with a strong focus on semantic markup, accessibility, and testability.

 ---